jnappy/sinatra-migrations-tutorial/README.md

 - Write a migration to delete a model's attribute

 ### Preparation
-*Before this, you should already be able to:*
+*Before this tutorial, you should already be able to:*

 - Explain the concept of MVC
 - Create a Rails-like folder structure in a Sinatra app